If you’re looking for the ideal Spanish getaway, make your way to Menorca, one of the most charming Balearic islands.

 On this excursion, you’ll spend half a day sea kayaking along the Menorcan shoreline, all the way to Cala Blanca at the southern end of the bay.
 There’s no better way to enjoy hidden beaches and the wide open Balearic Sea than with a day in a kayak!

-For those seeking culture over adventure (or an equal mix of the two), pay a visit to Menorca Museum for a better understanding of the island’s past and Spanish history in general.
+If you want a break from a few of Menorca beaches, pay a visit to Menorca Museum for a better understanding of the island’s past and Spanish history in general.
 The museum is brimming with archaeological, cultural, and artistic artifacts, making for an interesting trip back in history.

 Admission is free on Sundays, Tuesdays, and Thursdays from 3.00 pm to 6.00 pm, so you may as well stop by on a free afternoon!

 Known as one of Menorca’s best beaches, head on over to Cala Mesquida for a swim.
 It has an extensive beach with white, sandy beaches which has a restaurant and bar nearby.

 If you’re lucky, you might even spot the famous gelato truck parked nearby for a mid-afternoon treat.
 Depending on which boat tour you choose, some boat trips have Cala Mesquida in their itinerary!

 15.Probe the Past at Museo Militar de Menorca

 In stark contrast to Museo de Menorca, the Military Museum is full of war relics and artifacts to help visitors understand the bloody history of the island.
 Also located in Mahon, this museum is housed in 18th century barracks, making for an interesting visit, for sure.